How to keep what you do in your hotel room private

 Travel privacy affects every traveler.

 Airlines, hotels, rental cars, tour operators, cruise lines, and other facets of the travel industry all operate via giant information technology (IT) networks.
-Each General Distribution System (GDS) has its own network and each GDS is plugged into even larger networks.
+Each General Distribution System (GDS) has its own network, which is plugged into even larger networks.
 These allow passengers to access information about their travels from every corner of the world.
 This is an IT world that needs travel privacy protection.

 READ ALSO: Learn how secure WiFi can make a whopping difference